 “Carlos?”
 I asked, my voice hoarse from not being used.
 Magnolia side-glanced me as she smoothed down Missile’s head fur.

 “Carlos is the pilot.
-He doesn’t know the real reason for Everest base’s existence just the fake one that it’s a vocation spot for soldiers,” She answered.
+He doesn’t know the real reason for Everest base’s existence just the fake one that it’s a vacation spot for soldiers,” She answered.

 “He also flies the active-duty soldiers around the world and the supplies,” Kingston added.